malteschmitz/tessla-atom2/README.md

 ## Supported Commands

-There are some global commands other packages can subscribe to:
+There are some global commands other packages can trigger or subscribe to.
+A list of all global commands and their effects are shown in the table below.

 | Command                           | Description                       |
 |:----------------------------------|:----------------------------------|